gdmoney/aws-lambda-github-actions/README.md

 # AWS Lambda and GitHub Actions Integration

-Integrate GitHub and AWS Lambda to auto deploy an existing function on code changes.
+Integrates GitHub and AWS Lambda to auto deploy an existing function on code changes.

 ### Usage
 - GitHub > Settings > Secrets >